codeforpdx/PASS/docs/CONTRIBUTING.md

   >
   >  <img src="https://drive.google.com/uc?id=1rqRkau7lxTVEcwRFc8NcHRf-Z4U_lVxb" width="200">

   - Work on feature in your own branch.
+Setup instructions to locally run PASS can be found in the [readme](../README.md).

+  - When feature is ready:
+    - run `git add .` to add all changed files in commit. or `git add <fileName>` to include an individual file.
+    - run `git commit -m "some message abut changes in commit"` with a concise message to describe what changes are included in the push.
-  - When ready, push to GitHub in terminal: `git push origin <your branch name>`
+    -  push to GitHub in terminal: `git push origin <your branch name>`

 1. Code Styling/Linting

    Linting and formatting for this project has also been setup using ESlint and Prettier.
 They are included as dependencies and will be installed while following the instructions of the readme.
 To lint your changes with ESLint follow the instructions [here](./README.md#linting)